MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/use-upn-matching-identity-sync.md

         2. Select the Active Directory extension, and then select your directory.
         3. Go to the users management page.
         4. Find and then select the user.
-        5. Note of the user name.
-It's the UPN.
+        5. Note of the user name, which is the UPN.
 3. On a domain controller or a computer that has the Remote Server Administration Tools installed (RSAT), open Active Directory Users and Computers.
-Then create a user account, or update an existing user account, by using a user name/UPN that matches the target user account in Azure AD.
+Create a user account, or update an existing user account, by using a user name/UPN that matches the target user account in Azure AD.
 For more information, see [Create a User Account in Active Directory Users and Computers](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd894463(v=ws.10)).
 4. Force directory synchronization.
 For more information, see [Force directory synchronization](https://techcommunity.microsoft.com/t5/itops-talk-blog/powershell-basics-how-to-force-azuread-connect-to-sync/ba-p/887043).

 ## More information